 Despite pressure on the devolved nations, currently neither Scotland nor Wales have announced any update policies.
 So, for now at least, yesterday’s announcements on stamp duty and the Help to Buy scheme are only relevant for buyers in England and Northern Ireland.

 The stamp duty holiday extension is brilliant news for first-time buyers.
 With the average price of a first home sitting at around £196,000, the relief will remain in play for the majority until the end of September, leaving plenty of time to make good on the government’s policy.

-As for the mortgage guarantee policy, buyers should reserve judgement until interest rates are revealed in April.
+As for the mortgage guarantee policy, buyers should reserve judgment until interest rates are revealed in April.

 If you’re desperate to get onto the ladder, but a deposit is stopping you, try Tembo.
-With our family deposit booster, a home-owning family member or friend can help you get on the ladder without needing a lump sum of cash.
+With a Deposit Boost, a home-owning family member or friend can help you get on the ladder without needing a lump sum of cash.
 Complete a plan today to see if you’re eligible.